privacyguides/privacyguides.org/docs/productivity.en.md

     ![PrivateBin logo](assets/img/productivity/privatebin.svg){ align=right }

     **PrivateBin** is a minimalist, open-source online pastebin where the server has zero knowledge of pasted data.
 Data is encrypted/decrypted in the browser using 256-bit AES.
 It is the improved version of ZeroBin.
+There is a [list of instances](https://privatebin.info/directory/).

     [Website](https://privatebin.info){ .md-button .md-button--primary }